hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 Providers published to the Terraform Registry are written and built in the same way as other Terraform Providers.
 For guidance on how to write a provider, see [Writing Custom Providers](/docs/extend/writing-custom-providers.html).

 The provider repository on GitHub must match the pattern `terraform-provider-{NAME}`, and the repository must be public.

+#### Licensing a Provider
-All Terraform providers must contain one of the following open source licenses:
+All Terraform Verified providers must contain one of the following open source licenses.
+This requirement does not apply to Community providers:
 * CDDL 1.0, 2.0
 * CPL 1.0
 * Eclipse Public License (EPL) 1.0